Tech-at-DU/React-Redux-passwords-Tutorial/P05-Redux-Toolkit/readme.md

 })
 ```

 This file defines your Redux store.
-This is where application state is defined and updated.
+This is where the application state is defined and updated.

 Modify `src/index.js`